projg2/python-guide/distutils.rst

 builds are enabled implicitly as sources need to be duplicated to apply implementation-specific changes.

-In the following example, it is used to automatically convert sources to Python 3.
-Naturally, this requires the eclass to keep a separate copy of the sources that remains compatible with Python 2 and this is precisely why ``python_prepare`` automatically enables in-source builds.
+In the following example, it is used to remove a CLI script whose dependencies only support Python 3.8 and 3.9 at the moment.
+Naturally, since this modification needs to be done on a subset of all Python interpreters, the eclass needs to keep a separate copy of the sources for every one of them.
+This is why ``python_prepare`` automatically enables in-source builds.

 ::

     python_prepare() {
-        if python_is_python3; then
+        if ! use cli || ! has "${EPYTHON}" python3.{7..9}; then
-            2to3 -n -w --no-diffs *.py || die fi
+            sed -i -e '/console_scripts/d' setup.py || die
+        fi
     }